Extended molt phenology models improve inferences about molt duration and timing: Introduction

-Onset dates and the duration of moult in the population then have to be inferred from such categorical or semi-categorical data and this precludes the use of most regular regression methods for moult data.
-This was recognized by Underhill \& Zucchini (1988) who proposed a general modelling framework for both qualitative and quantitative primary moult data, applicable to species with a continuous wing moult strategy.
-For categorical moult data, an approach based on the probit model was suggested by Rothery \& Newton (2002), which could be implemented in general purpose GLM software.
-In fact, both approaches aimed at the estimation of the timing and duration of avian primary moult from categorical moult data proposed by Underhill \& Zucchini (1988) and Rothery \& Newton (2002) are special cases of more general ordinal regression models, and are closely related to phenological models developed for specific applications across various ecological disciplines (e.g. Dennis, Kemp \& Beckwith 1986; Candy 1991; Boersch-Supan 2021).
+Underhill and Zucchini (1988) proposed a general modelling framework for both categorical and molt score data, applicable to species with a continuous molt strategy.
+Maximum likelihood inference for these models is implemented in the \emph{moult} package for R (Erni et al. 2013).
+For categorical molt data, an approach based on the probit model was subsequently suggested by Rothery and Newton (2002), which can be implemented in general purpose GLM software.
+Both approaches for categorical molt data are special cases of ordinal regression models (Bürkner and Vuorre 2019), and are closely related to phenological models developed for specific applications across various ecological disciplines (e.g. Dennis et al. 1986, Candy 1991, Zimova et al. 2020b, Boersch-Supan 2021b), whereas the model for continuous score data has parallels to censored regression models such as the tobit model (Twisk and Rijmen 2009).

-Nonetheless, widespread application of either method has remained limited, in part because user friendly implementations were not available until the release of the \texttt{moult} package for R (Erni \emph{et al.} 2013) which implements maximum likelihood inference for the models of Underhill \& Zucchini (1988) and Underhill, Zucchini \& Summers (1990).

-Ad hoc statistical approaches are still common in the analysis of moult data (e.g. Rohwer 2013; Mumme, Mulvihill \& Norman 2021), and in part this may be due to the fact that the assumptions underlying the so-called Underhill moult models can be difficult to meet with real-world moult data given both the complexities of moult itself as a biological process, as well as the vagaries of obtaining moult data in the field.

-We here present a Bayesian inference framework for models of avian moult which allows for extensions to Underhill-Zucchini models that facilitate the analysis of real-world moult data.
+Underhill-Zucchini molt models assume that any variation in the molt duration can be modelled using covariates, that the times of molt onset follow a specified probability distribution, and, importantly, that individuals caught on each sampling occasion are a random sample of the modelled population.
+The latter implies that sampling probabilities need to be independent of molt stage and homogeneous for all individuals within each molt stage.
+This homogeneous sampling assumption is critical, as violations of it can lead to biased parameter estimates, as demonstrated by Bonnevie (2010a) and in the simulation studies below, and ultimately biased ecological conclusions.